 - 2019 sampling results

-The Company owns 100% of the La Trini Silver Deposit and continues to study means of advancing the La Trini NI 43-101 compliant silver-gold-tellurium resource.
+The Company owns 51% of the La Trini Silver/Gold Deposit, in April of 2020 the Company sold a 49% interest to GoGold Resources Inc., an established producer/explorer in Mexico.
+GoGold continues to study means of advancing the La Trini NI 43-101 compliant silver-gold-tellurium resource.
 The resource contains 6.48 million troy ounces Ag and 46,900 troy ounces Au in the Indicated category and 611,400 troy ounces Ag and 5,700 troy ounces Au in the inferred category.

 The La Trini Project is located in the Jalisco silver belt approximately 100 kilometres northwest of Guadalajara, Jalisco State, Mexico, and lies within the northwest trending Sierra Madre Occidental volcanic province, which is dominated by andesites and minor rhyolites-rhyodacites.
 The main geological structures in the area are a system of north to northwest trending normal faults forming graben structures.
 At La Trini the mineralization consists of a rhyolitic intrusion along a fault in which both quartz vein/veinlet hosted and disseminated ore minerals occur.
 The ore minerals consist of finely disseminated pyrite, argentite and in lesser amounts also of the silver telluride hessite.